Go Back

 • Add the softened butter in 1 Tablespoon pats all over the dough and knead with your hands for a few minutes until dough is smooth and butter is incorporated.

-• If desired, you can cover and refrigerate dough overnight for optimal fermentation.
+• Overnight Fermentation Option: you can cover and refrigerate dough overnight for optimal fermentation.
 Otherwise, proceed with the recipe as listed below.

 • Preheat your oven to 350 F (175C).